Ubaid9740/Ubaid/README.md

  - 🤝 I am open to Collaborate on **data science and machine learning projects that can deepen my expertise and drive my growth**

- - 📦 **I’ve built various AI and ML models, worked with OpenCV, and have experience as a Python developer.**
+ - 📦 **I’ve built various AI and ML models and have experience as a Python developer.**

  - 📫 How to reach me **www.linkedin.com/in/ubaid-rehman-8883a1297**